-Committee Preferences can be mentioned by the delegate while filling up the Individual Registration Form (IRF).
-However, the final decision on committee allocation lies with the Secretariat of the VIBGYOR virtual MUN (Vv-MUN) and the Advisor.
+Committee preferences can be mentioned by the delegate while filling up the registration form.
+However, the final decision on committee allocation lies with the Secretariat of the VIBGYOR MUN and the Advisor.

 How can students contact their Chair or Secretary General before the conference?

-- Respective Chair or Secretary General can be contacted through the mail.
+The Secretary General can be contacted on [email protected]